Core excitations of uranyl in Cs$_{2}$UO$_{2}$Cl$_{4}$ from relativistic embedded damped-response time-dependent density functional theory calculations: Introduction

-For molecular-based approaches, relativistic correlated many-body approaches~\cite{halbert2021relativistic,polly2021relativistic,sergentu2022x} are among the most accurate approaches that can be used, but their relatively high computational cost makes it difficult to employ for the experimentally relevant systems in the condensed phase.
+For molecular-based approaches, relativistic correlated many-body approaches~\cite{halbert2021relativistic,polly2021relativistic,sergentu2022x,sergentu2022y} are among the most accurate approaches that can be used, but their relatively high computational cost makes it difficult to employ for the experimentally relevant systems in the condensed phase.
 In the case of absorption spectroscopy, it has been found that with a suitable choice of density functional approximation (DFA) -- notably the CAM-B3LYP functional~\cite{yanai2004new} -- density functional theory (DFT) can provide reliable excitation energies of actinides in the ultraviolet-visible region ~\cite{tecmer2012charge,gomes2013towards,oher2020investigation,oher2021influence,real2007theoretical,oher2020influence}, with a recent, very comprehensive work by~~\citet{konecny2021accurate} employing the four component Damped Response Time-Dependent Density Functional Theory (4c-DR-TD-DFT) formalism, indicating that the same holds for core excited states of uranium complexes.

 One aspect that, in our view, was not sufficiently addressed in the work by Konecny and co-workers, is the extent to which the environment can play a role in the spectral features.
-Furthermore, while there is a comparison between theory and experiment for the uranium M$_4$ edge of uranyl bis-nitrate anion (UO$_2$(NO$_3$)$_3^{–}$), there are other systems such as the Cs$_{2}$UO$_{2}$Cl$_{4}$ crystal, for which there are HERFD-XANES spectra for the uranium M$_4$ as well as XANES spectra for the uranium L$_3$~\cite{vitova2015polarization}, and oxygen K edge~\cite{denning2002covalency}, which could provide additional comparisons to experiment.
+While~~\citet{konecny2021accurate} provided a comparison between theory and experiment for the uranium M$_4$-edge of uranium nitrate oxide (UO$_2$(NO$_3$)$_2$), there are other systems such as the Cs$_{2}$UO$_{2}$Cl$_{4}$ crystal, for which there are HERFD-XANES spectra for the uranium M$_4$-edge as well as XANES spectra for the uranium L$_3$-edge~\cite{vitova2015polarization}, and oxygen K-edge~\cite{denning2002covalency}, which could provide more comprehensive comparisons to experiment.